Image: Woman and man chat with each other outside.

 How an Ontario municipality cut trucking pollution without investing in infrastructure

-A regional government in Ontario has tested a way to increase cargo efficiency while helping reduce carbon emissions, without spending on building new infrastructure.
+A regional government in Ontario has tested a way to increase cargo efficiency without spending on building new infrastructure.

 3 Manitoba municipalities create their own fibre optic internet serviceIn Southwestern Manitoba, communities’ low debit internet resulted in poor quality phone calls and almost impossible to stream videos.

 In New Brunswick, Open Data Keeps the River on WatchIn New-Brunswick, a group of civic tech leaders created an app to monitor and forecast river levels in their province.

 The Indigenous Centre of Innovation and Entrepreneurship (ICIE) aims to spark an eventual Indigenous business and cultural district: the first of its kind in Canada.

 Indigenous technologists using tech tools as path to self-determination